Ireland Squad for November tests named and United Rugby Championship Round 6 Previews.

 Some of the players are still rehabbing injuries and may not become available for selection until later in the series – chiefly, Kelleher, Herring, and O’Mahony – so there is still a chance that some of the training squad additions might be called in as cover.
 Gus McCarthy’s inclusion at the expense of more experienced hookers like Diarmuid Barron and Niall Scannell won’t have pleased Munster fans, but perhaps Munster’s line-out woes have told against them.

-Munster fans will also not have been impressed by the exclusion of Ahern, or Loughman’s exclusion with Ulster tighthead Tom O’Toole providing loosehead cover together with Jack Boyle in the development squad.
+Munster fans will also not have been impressed by the exclusion of Ahern, or Loughman’s omission with Ulster tighthead Tom O’Toole providing loosehead cover together with Jack Boyle in the development squad.
 Ulster fans will be disappointed McCann didn’t make it, even as a development player, where the emerging Ireland captain, Kendellen gets the nod.

 Conan’s hamstring injury put paid to his chances, but Connacht will be disappointed Forde didn’t get a look in.
 I am surprised at Thomas Clarkson’s inclusion as he doesn’t strike me as a test class scrummaging tight head even if other aspects of his game are excellent.
 Connacht’s Aungier and Ulster’s Scott Wilson will be disappointed.
 Farrell wants to have another look at Shayne Bolton, the Connacht winger, who missed out on the Emerging Ireland tour due to injury.
 He provides a physicality few Ireland wingers can match.